IBM/kubernetes-networking/docs/README.md

 # Kubernetes Networking

-In this Kubernetes Networking workshop, you will deploy a `helloworld` application from `https://github.com/remkohdev/helloworld` and apply different service types and networking policies to controll access to the cluster and application.
+In this Kubernetes Networking workshop, you will use different ways to control traffic on a Kubernetes cluster, from Service types, load balancing and Ingress, Network Policy and Calico, and VPC Gen2.

 ## Prerequirements